Gumichan01/lunatix/README.md

 ### Warning/Information ###

  - It is possible you get an issue if you use a recent version of Lua on Linux.
- - The program uses the compiled Lua file, (the .luac file created during the program builing), not the script.
+ - The program uses the compiled Lua file, (the .luac file created during the program building), not the script.
  - A shared Lua library file (.so file) on Linux is provided.
 It uses Lua 5.1

 ### Build the program ###